turingschool/mentorship-curriculum-site/mentor_committee/index.md

 ## 2008-2011 Inning Mentor Committee Members

-We are thrilled to be working with this group as we tackle this rethinking of the mentorship program underway!
+We are thrilled to be working with this group as our founding Mentor Committee members:

 Annie Wolff
 Eddie Zaneski